BES Online Portal Employers Terms of Service

 9 Indemnification Regarding HR Laws

 In no event shall BES, its directors, officers, employees, or agents be liable for any direct, indirect, incidental, special, consequential, or punitive damages arising out of or in any way related to Your failure to comply with EDIA laws in Your jurisdiction, including salary disclosure regulations, based on the advice provided through the BES Client Portal.
-This includes any errors or omissions in the advice provided or any decisions or actions taken based on the advice provided.

-By using the BES Client Portal, You agree to indemnify, defend, and hold harmless BES, its directors, officers, employees, and agents from any and all claims, liabilities, damages, losses, costs, and expenses (including reasonable attorneys’ fees) arising out of or in any way related to any failure to comply with EDIA laws in Your jurisdiction based on the advice provided through the BES Client Portal.
+By using the BES Client Portal, You agree to indemnify, defend, and hold harmless BES from any and all claims arising out of Your failure to comply with EDIA laws in Your jurisdiction.

 10 Use of AI Interface